Music Publishing Explained for Musicians

 Before we can get our head around music publishing, we need to understand how music copyright works.

-There are two copyrights for every track.
+There are actually two copyrights for every single track.
 One copyright for the sound recording, and one copyright for the composition.

-Whoever owns the master rights to the original sound recording of a song will earn royalties whenever that song’s recording is broadcast or reproduced - and yes that includes streaming and downloads.
+Whoever owns the master rights to the original sound recording of a song will earn royalties whenever that song’s recording is broadcast or reproduced - and yes that includes streaming and downloads when you release music to any major streaming platforms or online stores.

 The copyright to the Sound Recording is usually owned by the artist or record label.